react-ui-org/react-ui/src/components/TextField/README.md

   polite phrases like _Please enter your first name_.
 Short labels will help your users accomplish their task faster.

+- **Use text labels** unless it is necessary to wrap text label into Popover-like to component to provide additional info about the field.

 - Only make the TextField's label invisible when there is **another visual clue** to guide users through filling the input.